lorenamariaagra/lorenamariaagra/README.md

 # Hi there, I'm Lorena!👋
 👩🏻‍💻 Computer Science student @ UFCG, Brasil<br/>
-✔ My goal is to strengthen my development skills and explore new technologies.
+✔ My goal is to strengthen my development skills and explore new technologies.<br/>
 💭 I love to learn and build something new, I'm a curious person.<br/>

 ### Main skills